Tipner regenerationLast updated: 01 April 2014 10:18 UK

 TRC presentation to Chief Executive (1.11 MB)

 As part of our ongoing consultation, we have monthly residents’ meetings at Stamshaw & Tipner Community Centre to update everyone on the progress being made in all areas of the regeneration of Tipner.

 Meetings start at 7pm and upcoming dates are: 5 March and 2 April.

-You can download the agenda for the December meeting at the bottom of this page.
+You can download the agenda for the March meeting from this link:

 You can download notes outlining the main topics covered at previous meetings from these links: